 One barrier to residential infill development is the initial cost to design and install off site infrastructure, such as water, wastewater and storm systems, electrical distribution systems and street lighting, and mobility improvements like sidewalks, alleys and traffic lights.
 This is particularly true in cases where the infrastructure built by one developer benefits multiple parcels, because the first developer bears the full cost.

-Through a HAF-funded program, the City will help offset infrastructure costs in the short-term for residential and mixed use development in Priority Growth Areas, within 800 metres of mass transit in the redeveloping area, or non-market affordable housing projects in the redeveloping area.
+Through the Infill Infrastructure Fund, the City will help offset infrastructure costs in the short-term for residential and mixed use development in Priority Growth Areas, within 800 metres of mass transit in the redeveloping area, or non-market affordable housing projects in the redeveloping area.

 The City will also create a plan for how it can use HAF funds to prioritize the development of non-market affordable housing in Priority Growth Areas.